Written by: Caitlin

 The West Highland Line connects Fort William and Mallaig, and was a crucial artery for the local fishing industry and the highlands economy in general, which suffered enormously after the Highland Clearances of the 1800s.

-The line is used by passenger trains operated by ScotRail between Glasgow Queen Street and Mallaig, usually diesel multiple units.
+The line is used by passenger trains carrying people visiting Scotland, and is operated by ScotRail between Glasgow Queen Street and Mallaig, usually diesel multiple units.
 Additionally in the summer the heritage Jacobite steam train operates along the line.
 It is a popular tourist event in the area, and the viaduct is one of the major attractions of the line.
 Find out more about the Jacobite Steam Train here.

-It is described as the greatest railway journey in the world, the 84 mile round trip takes you past a list of impressive extremes.
+It is described as the greatest railway journey in the world by those who encounter it when visiting Scotland, the 84 mile round trip takes you past a list of impressive extremes.
 Starting near the highest mountain in Britain, Ben Nevis, it visits Britain’s most westerly mainland railway station, Arisaig; passes close by the deepest freshwater loch in Britain, Loch Morar and the shortest river in Britain, River Morar, finally arriving next to the deepest seawater loch in Europe, Loch Nevis!

 The Hogwarts Express was filmed crossing the Glenfinnan Viaduct in four of the Harry Potter films.

-Tomatin distillery is a single malt Scotch whisky distillery in the village of Tomatin, which is 25 minutes south of Inverness.
+Tomatin distillery is a single malt Scotch whisky distillery in the village of Tomatin, which if you are visiting Scotland you will find just 25 minutes south of Inverness.
 Although it is thought that whisky has been distilled on the site since the 16th century, when cattle drivers would buy from a local still, the actual distillery was not established until 1897.

 The distillery operated with only two stills until 1958.
 Starting at that time, they began to add stills to increase production capacity, eventually reaching production of 12.5 million litres of whisky per year during the 1970s.
 Some stills have been dismantled since the mid-1980s, bringing their total capacity to just over 5 million litres, though as of 2007, they were only producing 2.5 million litres.